microsoft/aed-rust-learn-content/create-a-command-line-program/includes/1-introduction.md

 ## Learning objectives

-In this module you'll:
+In this module you'll learn:

-- Learn how to develop a real-world command-line program using battle-tested third party crates for command line parsing and error handling
+- How to develop a real-world command-line program using battle-tested third party crates for command line parsing and error handling

 ## Prerequisites

-We will require all the knowledge we have gathered so far, so don't hesitate to review past units as we move along.

-Also, since our command line app will require the use of multiple files and in user interaction from the terminal, *Rust Playground* can not be used this time.
+- Have your Rust development environment set up.
+- Know how to create, edit, and run Rust code by using Cargo.
+- Know how to split code into multiple modules.
+- Be familiar with using third-party crates.
+- Understand common concepts including variables, data types and functions.
+- Have an understanding of generic data types.